-Excellent adhesion relies on manufacturer’s ability to understand and control three distinct yet interrelated elements.
-In manufacturing, adhesive bonding takes many forms but the fundamental principles of adhesion are always the same.
+Excellent adhesion relies on the manufacturer’s ability to understand and control three distinct yet interrelated elements.
+In manufacturing, adhesive bonding takes many forms, but the fundamental principles of adhesion are always the same.

 3. The quality of the bond surface

 All of these present their own challenges to control, but the first two have been well understood and defined by the suppliers of the adhesives and dispensing equipment.
 The third element is influenced by the widest array of variables and goes through the most changes without detection.

 Let’s break each of these down a little more to understand where failure is typically occurring and what manufacturers can do to solve adhesion problems at the root cause.

 Choose the Right Adhesive for the Job